pulumi/pulumi-hugo/themes/default/content/docs/guides/self-hosted/eks-hosted.md

 ### Updating the EKS Cluster Kubernetes Version

-If running the Pulumi Service with Kubernetes version 1.19 or later, then simply update the `clusterConfig:ClusterVersion` configuration property to the desired version.
+If your EKS-hosted installation was deployed on Kubernetes version 1.19 or later, you can update the `clusterConfig:ClusterVersion` configuration property to the desired version.
 Then, rerun the `npm run install -- update --` command to update the cluster with the new version.

 {{% notes type="info" %}}